vseryakov/backendjs/README.md

 The local queue is implemented on the master process as a list, communication is done via local sockets between the master and workers.
 This is intended for a single server development purposes only.

+## RabbitMQ
+To configure the backend to use RabbitMQ for messaging set `ipc-queue=amqp://HOST` and optionally `amqp-options=JSON` with options to the amqp module.
+Additional objects from the config JSON are used for specific AMQP functions: { queueParams: {}, subscribeParams: {}, publishParams: {} }.
+These will be passed to the corresponding AMQP methods: `amqp.queue, amqp.queue.sibcribe, amqp.publish`.
+See AMQP Node.js module for more info.

 # Security configurations

 ## API only